Complexia/qsound/README.md

 </br>
 polugon - simply deploy
 </br>
-&& more - update this least
+&& more - update this list